heisemmanuell/profile-card/README.md

 # My Profile Card

-This is a simple Profile card for showing basic things about me.
+This is a simple Profile card showing basic things about me, a contact form with form validation and a little info if you are curious about who i am.

 ## Stack
 - HTML